Learngene: From Open-World to Your Learning Task: Methodology

-\textbf{Open-world recognition.} The collective model $M_N$ is trained on the tasks sampled from the base classes $\hat{\mathbf{Y}}^{\text {close }}$, to recognizing all the $N$ base classes encountered before.
-More importantly, the collective model $M_N$ not only can discriminate a test instance belonging to the known $N$ classes, but also recognize an unknown or unseen class instance by classifying it as an unknown.
-The unknown instance set $U$ can then be forwarded to a human user who can identify $n$ new classes of interest (among a potentially large number of unknowns) and provide their training examples.
-The collective model incrementally adds $m$ open-world classes and updates itself to generate a renewed model $M_{N+m}$, instead of learning from scratch on the full dataset.
-The known class set is also updated $C_{t+1} = C_t + \{N + 1,...,N + n\}$.
+The collective model $\mathcal{M}_\mathrm{N}$ is trained on the tasks sampled from the base classes $\hat{\mathbf{Y}}^{\text {close }}$.
+More importantly, the collective model $\mathcal{M}_\mathrm{N}$ not only can discriminate a test instance belonging to the known $\mathrm{N}$ classes, but also recognize an unknown or unseen class instance by classifying it as an unknown.
+The unknown instance set $U$ can then be forwarded to a human user who can identify $\mathrm{M}$ new classes of interest (among a potentially large number of unknowns) and provide their training examples.
+The collective model incrementally adds $\mathrm{M}$ open-world classes and updates itself to generate a renewed model $\mathcal{M}_\mathrm{N+M}$, instead of learning from scratch on the full dataset.
+The known class set is also updated $C_{t+1} = C_t + \{\mathrm{N + 1},...,\mathrm{N + M}\}$.
 This cycle continues over the life of the collective model, where it adaptively shapes itself with new knowledge.
 For an unknown instance, we use the following formula to calculate its open-world probability:

 Based on $\hat{\mathbf{Y}}^{\text {close }}$ and $\hat{\mathbf{P}}$ , open-world pseudo label $\hat{\mathbf{Y}}^{\text {open }}$ is given as:

 where $C_{open}$ denotes the open-world class, and $\lambda_{open}$ is the threshold to determine open-world instance.
 Therefore, the collective model is supposed to recognize a unknown or unseen class as well as incrementally adds it.